RouninMedia/ashiva-changelog/README.md

   - Renamed `CapsuleLogic` / `Casts` / `LogicCells` / `Logic` etc. as `Transformers` (hopefully this will settle now)
   - Renamed `LockCells` / `Locks` as `Vaults`
   - After several years of intermittent review, completed second, much-revamped version of **henkan** (initially named *"Henkan 2020"*...!)
+  - Redesigned **CodeSheet References** in **CapsuleManifests**
+      1. There are now *three* parameters: i) CodeSheet Name, ii) CodeSheet Source FileName + Source FileType, iii) CodeSheet Source FilePath
+      2. Of these, if e.g. the CodeSheet Name ends in `Styles`, then the FileType will be assumed to be `__CSS` and the FilePath assumed to be `Styles`
+      3. If the FileType is `SCSS` and / or the FilePath is `New_Styles___2023___Feb` then these will need to be explicitly stated
+      4. If the CodeSheet Name does not end in a recognised suffix, then FileType and FilePath will need to be explicitly stated
+      5. Note that the CodeSheet Name is *not* obliged to end in a recognised suffix, only the Capsule CodeCell Name is
+      6. To clarify terminology: a **CapsuleManifest** pulls in *CodeSheet Source File* etc., builds a *CodeSheet*, then locks it into the **Capsule** as a `CodeCell`

 ______